Non-degeneracy of solution for critical Lane-Emden systems with linear perturbation: Abstract

-We first revisited the multiple blowing-up solutions constructed in \cite{Kim-Pis} and then we prove its non-degeneracy.
-We believe that the variety new ideas and technique computations that we used in this paper would be very useful to deal with other related problems involving Lane-Emden system and critical exponents.
+We first revisited the blowing-up solutions constructed in \cite{Kim-Pis} and then we proved its non-degeneracy.
+We believe that the various new ideas and technique computations that we used in this paper would be very useful to deal with other related problems involving critical Halmitonian system and the construction of new solutions.